-A Power Company Worker Invented a Light Bulb That Stays On When the Power Goes Out — And Costs Almost Nothing to Run
+A Power Company Worker Invented a Light Bulb That Stays On When the Power Goes Out — And Uses Almost $0 In Electricity

 Summary: He worked for the power company for 22 years.
 He saw how bad it was.
 So he built a fix in his garage — and it screws into your normal light socket.